42BV/rest-convention/05-pagination-querying.md

 ## What is pagination?

 Pagination of data is a way to limit the output of a list of resources to a well-defined (maximum) size.
-This paginated list is provided to the consumer of the REST API as a result of a query on a certain resource.
+This paginated list is provided to the consumer of the REST API as a result of a search operation on a certain resource.

 Instead of returning a complete list of records, only a fraction of the data is returned with information necessary to retrieve the rest of the data.
 The result is usually wrapped in an envelope that contains the following data: